Education

 Unlocking the universe

-This book is a wonderful scientific gaze at our world.
-It’s written in essay form, so is for the readers, aged 9 or over, or for a child who is curious about the world around them and enjoys having books read to them.
+This excellent book casts a scientific gaze at our world.
+It’s written in essay form, so it is for readers aged 9 or over or for a child who are curious about the world around them and enjoy having books read to them.

-This book covers a wide range of scientific topics, such as ‘how did the universe begin?’ to a look inside the life-saving power of a vaccine.
+This book covers a wide range of scientific topics, such as ‘How did the universe begin?’ to 'Look inside the life-saving power of a vaccine'.

 100 things to know about the human body